viam-modules/viam-revolution-pi/README.md

 #### example enabling a PWM pin

-If you want to enable pins O_3 and O_9 as a PWM pins, take the following steps
+If you want to enable pins O_3 and O_9 as a PWM pin, take the following steps

  1. First update the 'OutputPWMActive' field in PiCtory
     - The binary representation for enabling these two pins would be represented as 0b0000000100000100, with the decimal equivalent being 260